proedgeconsultsng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Createda script to create a file with special xters Created a script to list file in a new file
 Created a script to duplicate last line
+Created a script to delete all js files